luciotato/near-clp-beta-cli/README.md

 ### Use Case, Alice becomes a Liquidity Provider

-Alice, wants to create a new pool to provide liquidity for the usd24 NEP21-token.
+Alice, wants to create a new pool to provide liquidity for the gold NEP21-token.

 She lists the pools to check if that pool already exists: